-Collin College 043500 STUDENT RIGHTS AND RESPONSIBILITIESFLASTUDENT EXPRESSION AND USE OF COLLEGE FACILITIES(LOCAL) Appeals Decisions made by the administration with respect to students or student organizations in accordance with this policy may be ap- pealed in accordance with DGBA(LOCAL) or FLD(LOCAL), as ap plicable.
-PublicationThis policy and associated procedures must be posted on the C lege District's website and distributed in the student handbook.
-They must also be distributed to students at orientation.
+STUDENT RIGHTS AND RESPONSIBILITIES STUDENT EXPRESSION AND USE OF COLLEGE FACILITIES student organizations in accordance with this policy may be appealed in accordance with DGBA(LOCAL) or FLD(LOCAL), as applicable.

+Appeals Decisions made by the administration with respect to students or lege District's website and distributed in the student handbook.